Home » World Maps » Map of North America »

 Dominican Republic Country Information: Dominican Republic is located on the island of Hispaniola, between the Caribbean Sea and the Atlantic Ocean.
-Dominican Republic is bordered by Haiti to the east.
+Dominican Republic is bordered by Haiti to the west.

 Dominican Republic is one of nearly 200 countries illustrated on our Blue Ocean Laminated Map of the World.
 This map shows a combination of political and physical features.
 It includes country boundaries, major cities, major mountains in shaded relief, ocean depth in blue color gradient, along with many other features.
 This is a great map for students, schools, offices and anywhere that a nice map of the world is needed for education, display or decor.

-If you are interested in Dominican Republic and the geography of Caribbean our large laminated map of Caribbean might be just what you need.
-It is a large political map of Caribbean that also shows many of the continent's physical features in color or shaded relief.
-Major lakes, rivers,cities, roads, country boundaries, coastlines and surrounding islands are all shown on the map.
+If you are interested in Dominican Republic and the geography of North America, our large laminated map of North America might be just what you need.
+It is a large political map of North America that also shows many of the continent's physical features in color or shaded relief.
+Major lakes, rivers, cities, roads, country boundaries, coastlines and surrounding islands are all shown on the map.